Dungeons of Doom

 It might have taken four decades from inception to completion, but for the brothers it was worth the wait.

 Team Dare is a two-person indie game studio founded by twin brothers Alan and Christopher Caleb.
-Dungeons of Doom is their latest game, which was development in sunny Scotland.
+Dungeons of Doom is their latest game, which was developed in sunny Scotland.